SELF-Software-Evolution-Lab/AI-Epilepsy/README.md

 ### chalk

-It is use to gif color to some consoles, mainly on cli script
+It is use to give color to some consoles, mainly on cli script

 ### cors